 Dr. Beth Seidenberg focuses on life science investing in digital health and biotech and works with entrepreneurs to develop companies with breakthrough technology for treating patients and improving the delivery of healthcare.
 Since joining Kleiner Perkins Caufield & Byers in 2005, Beth has incubated five companies and was the founding CEO of two.
-She serves on the board of directors of 3-V Biosciences, ARMO Biosciences, Breathe Technologies, Cell Design Labs, FLX, Hixme, Kinsa, Mango Health, Practice Fusion, Progyny and True North; as well as three publicly traded companies: Atara Bio (ATRA), Epizyme (EPZM) and Tesaro (TSRO).
+She serves on the board of directors of 3-V Biosciences, ARMO Biosciences, Breathe Technologies, Cell Design Labs, FLX, Hixme, Kinsa, Practice Fusion, Progyny and True North; as well as three publicly traded companies: Atara Bio (ATRA), Epizyme (EPZM) and Tesaro (TSRO).

 Beth grew up in New York and received her B.S. degree from Barnard College and her M.D. from the University of Miami.
 She completed her post-graduate training at Johns Hopkins University, George Washington University and the National Institutes of Health.